STsAiR/Comp3111LEx/readme.md

-This is a Jave project
+This is a Java project

 Here is a screenshot of my Project: